Name what you already understand before the build gets bigger.

 Keep art out of the first loop

-Use placeholder shapes
+Use test shapes

 Expected signal: Collision and movement can be tested early